DashDevs Blog Banking Best Core Banking Solutions and Platforms for Modern Financial Products

 Who Needs Core Banking Software?

-Companies that should adopt core banking systems—or buy banking software solutions that include a licensed core—usually fall into two buckets: fintech-native builders and non-bank brands embedding finance.
-Both still need the same building blocks under the hood:
+Companies adopting core banking systems — or core banking software solutions that include a licensed core — usually fall into two buckets: fintech-native builders and non-bank brands embedding finance.
+Both need the same core banking product building blocks:

 • Account management